-1. (Common) The act of applying a label or information to an object.
+- The act of applying a label or information to something

-2. (Common) The information placed on an object.
+- The actual information placed on an object.

-1. (Common) The act of applying a label or information to something
+1. The act of applying a label or information to something

 This is a common, dictionary definition of the action of physically or mentally applying a label.